neny-1/covid-19/README.md

 # Corona-virus
-this project talking about corona virus
+this project is talking about corona virus